-Publishes periodicals such as The Bijutsu Kenkyu (The Journal of Art Studies), Yearbook of Japanese Art, Research and Reports on Intangible Cultural Heritage, and Science for Conservation.
-It It also publishes the results of various additional research studies through, for example, the publication of
+The Institute publishes periodicals such as The Bijutsu Kenkyu (The Journal of Art Studies), Yearbook of Japanese Art, Research and Reports on Intangible Cultural Heritage, and Science for Conservation.
+It also publicizes the research and study results through the publication of academic reports and other means.

-The Rijutsu Kenkvu (Journal of Art Studies)
+The Bijutsu Kenkyu (Journal of Art Studies)